Rental Inspection Photography FAQ Contact

 • Damage caused by negligence or misuse

-• Failure to clean on vacating (if required by contract)
+• Failure to clean on departure (if required by the lease)

 • Missing keys, remotes or accessories

 Every inspection follows a systematic, room-by-room protocol.
 Nothing is skipped.
-Every area is photographed and rated.
+Every area is photographed and assessed.

 • All wall surfaces and paint condition